bcmpinc/StardewHack/WearMoreRings/README.md

 * Change the network protocol version to prevent people with the mod from connecting to servers without the mod and vice-versa.

 #### 2.1:
-* Updated for Stardew Valley 1.4
+* Updated for Stardew Valley 1.4.

+#### 2.2:
+* Fix issue with shift-click equipping items not properly updating the GUI.
+* Fix startup issues on MacOS & Windows.